renatoGarcia/icecream-cpp/README.md

 | `'x'`  | Hex format.
 Outputs the number in base 16, using lower-case letters for the digits above 9.
 Using the '#' option with this type adds the prefix "0x" to the output value. |
 | `'X'`  | Hex format.
 Outputs the number in base 16, using upper-case letters for the digits above 9.
 Using the '#' option with this type adds the prefix "0X" to the output value. |

+Integer presentation types can also be used with boolean values.
+Boolean values are formatted using textual representation, either true or false, if the presentation type is not specified.

 The available presentation types for floating-point values are:

 | Symbol | Meaning                                                                                                                                                                                                                                                                     |